The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Conclusions

 {\avd} has been monitored by ZTF since 2019 and its long-term photometry shows two consecutive flares but with different shapes.
 X-ray observations performed during the second flare reveal luminous and ultra-soft X-ray emission.
 We report for the first time the radio (VLA and VLBA) detections of this transient near the peak of the second flare and when the flare was nearly quenched, respectively.

 We propose that the UV and X-rays are produced in the outer and inner regions of the accretion disc, respectively, while the optical and IR emission detected by ZTF (likely line-dominated) and \wise are likely produced by the reprocessing occurred in the gas and dust residing in the circumgalactic medium of the host galaxy.
-The $\sim$90--130-d delay between the UV and X-ray decay requires the disc to be geometrically thick, optically thin with a super-Eddington accretion rate.
-The radio originates most likely from a disc wind during the second flare and then moves into a mildly-relativistic jet when the accretion rate decreases down to sub-Eddington (see schematics of the multiwavelength emission in Fig.~\ref{fig:schemetic}).
+The $\sim$90--130-d delay between the UV and X-ray decay requires the disc to be geometrically thick, optically thin with a super-Eddington accretion rate, which then moves to a sub-Eddington regime at later times (see schematics of the multiwavelength emission in Fig.~\ref{fig:schemetic}).
+The radio properties change between the two disc regimes, possibly suggesting an evolving outflow related to the BH accretion (e.g. winds/jets).
 The observed Eddington-scaled peak luminosity of $\sim$0.3\,$L_{\rm Edd}$ could be underestimated (e.g. if a portion of the photons are emitted in the unobserved EUV band, if some (undetected) outflows carry materials away, and/or if the mass of the SMBH is overestimated).

-We highlight three crucial epochs of the temporal evolution of this transient which we interpret as follows: \begin{enumerate}[label={ \arabic*}., leftmargin=0.5em] \item First flare: the ignition of the BH activity; \item Second flare: formation of a slim disc flaring in from optical to X-ray bands with super-Eddington luminosity, which launches a disc wind that produces a steep optically-thin radio spectrum. \item Post-flare: the accretion disc evolves to a sub-Eddington low-luminosity state with a potential corona supporting the launch of a possibly new compact jet, associated with optically-thick radio emission. \end{enumerate}
+We highlight three crucial epochs of the temporal evolution of this transient which we interpret as follows: \begin{enumerate}[label={ \arabic*}., leftmargin=0.5em] \item First flare: the ignition of the BH activity; \item Second flare: formation of a slim disc flaring in from optical to X-ray bands with super-Eddington luminosity, associated with a steep optically-thin radio spectrum. \item Post-flare: the accretion disc evolves to a sub-Eddington low-luminosity state, associated with a compact optically-thick radio emission. \end{enumerate}